Insular Cases: Doctrine of incorporation

 The Insular Case decisions created a doctrine allowing for the United States to acquire and govern colonial territories.
 The most important doctrinal lines from the Insular Cases include the idea of incorporated and unincorporated territories and the overarching principle that the Constitution does not inherently extend to unincorporated territories.

 The first Insular Case, Downes v.
 Bidwell (1901), created the distinction between incorporated and unincorporated territories.
 The Supreme Court came to this decision by examining Congress' right to impose tariffs on states and territories.
 Bartholomew Sparrow writes that in Downes v.
 Bidwell, "the Court found that Congress could tax trade between Puerto Rico and the states.
 Puerto Rico was thus not a part of the United States for tariff purposes—contrary to the Uniformity Clause."
 Although the Uniformity Clause states that Congress must enforce tariffs equally throughout the United States, the Supreme Court created a distinction between territories that were fully part of the union and those that were not, allowing them to ignore the Uniformity Clause.
 The line drawn by the Supreme Court created "incorporated territories", those destined to be states, and "unincorporated territories", which were not on the path to statehood.
 In 1901 and the era of the Insular Cases, the areas that became unincorporated territories were Puerto Rico, Guam, and the Philippines.
 With the establishment of the legality of unincorporated territories, the Court also found that in these said territories, the Constitution "did not apply in full".
 This means the Constitution does not extend "ex proprio vigore" (by its own force) to unincorporated territories.
 Instead, it could be extended at Congress' discretion.
 The lines of reasoning from Downes v.
 Bidwell created legal precedent for the remainder of the Insular Cases.

-In De Lima v.
+In DeLima v.
 Bidwell (1901), the Supreme Court found "Puerto Rico was part of the United States for the purpose of the Uniformity Clause."
 Therefore, duties could not be collected from Puerto Rico.
 The Supreme Court set alternative precedents in Downes v.
-Bidwell and De Lima v.
+Bidwell and DeLima v.
 Bidwell based on the differing interpretation of the Uniformity Clause of the United States Constitution and the subsequent implications of these rulings.